 Prevention and treatment

-Reduction of cigarette smoking, ultraviolet light exposure may prevent or delay the development of cataract.
+Reduction of cigarette smoking and ultraviolet light exposure may prevent or delay the development of cataract.
 Diabetes mellitus and high body mass index are identified as additional risk factors.

-The treatment of cataract is surgical, very successful in restoring sight.
+The treatment of cataract is surgical and very successful in restoring sight.
 The opaque lens is removed and replaced by an artificial intraocular lens.
 In many remote parts of the developing world, people remain blind from cataract, due to a lack of access to eye care.

 - Strategies for the prevention of blindness in national programmes

 - Cataract Surgical Rate (CSR) in WHO Regions (maps)

 - Cataract blindness – challenges for the 21st century [pdf 256kb]